remotesensing-logo

 Dear Colleagues,

 Synthetic aperture radar (SAR) plays a vital role in Earth observation.
 With the launch of new spaceborne SAR missions, SAR data have become increasingly diverse in terms of frequency bands (L/S/C/X/Ku), polarimetric modes (dual, full, and compact polarization), imaging modes (Stripmap, Spotlight, ScanSAR, and TopSAR), satellite orbits (GEO, MEO, LEO), and constellation configurations (single-satellite, dual-satellite, and large-scale multi-satellite constellations).
-This diversity brings both challenges and opportunities to the development of high-precision calibration and advanced processing techniques to support quantitative SAR data applications.
+On the other hand, miniaturized and lightweight airborne SAR systems, such as UAV SAR, have become an important technological trend.
+This diversity brings both challenges and opportunities for developing high-precision calibration and advanced processing techniques to support quantitative SAR data applications.
 Calibration is the basis of quantitative SAR applications.
-High-precision calibration methods are essential to ensure geometric, radiometric, polarimetric, and interferometric accuracy, enabling the generation of high-quality, multi-dimensional SAR datasets.
-SAR data are also susceptible to a variety of distortions caused by environmental, instrumental, and system-related factors, making SAR data processing increasingly complex.
-Therefore, it is imperative to develop dedicated processing algorithms to estimate and mitigate these distortions.
+High-precision calibration methods are essential for ensuring geometric, radiometric, polarimetric, and interferometric accuracy, enabling the generation of high-quality, multi-dimensional SAR datasets.
+SAR data are also susceptible to various distortions caused by environmental, instrumental, and system-related factors, making SAR data processing increasingly complex.
+Therefore, it is vital to develop dedicated processing algorithms to estimate and mitigate these distortions.
 Novel processing techniques are urgently needed to enhance the quality of high-resolution SAR, polarimetric SAR, and polarimetric interferometric SAR data, thereby advancing their quantitative applications in diverse remote sensing scenarios.

-This Special Issue aims to bring together high-quality contributions that focus on recent advances in “High-Precision Calibration and Processing Technology of Spaceborne SAR Data”.
+This Special Issue will bring together high-quality contributions that focus on recent advances in the “High-Precision Calibration and Polarimetric and Interferometric Image Processing Technology”.
 Both original research articles with innovative ideas and review articles discussing state-of-the-art research are welcome.

-We would like to invite high-quality research papers on the following topics related to spaceborne SAR data calibration and processing:
+We would like to invite high-quality research papers on the following topics:

 Dr. Fengli Zhang